 During 2015, we amended our credit facility to extend its maturity to May 2020, and to add a non-revolving \$250.0 million term loan (Term Loan) to the facility, to fund a portion of our share repurchases under our \$350.0 million substantial issuer bid that we completed in the second quarter of 2015 (SIB).
-We repurchased and cancelled approximately 26.3 million subordinate voting shares pursuant to the SIB, which we funded with the \$250.0 million Term Loan, \$25.0 million drawn on the revolving portion of our amended credit facility (Revolving Facility) and \$75.0 million of cash.
+We repurchased and cancelled approximately 26.3 million subordinate voting shares pursuant to the SIB, which we funded with the \$250.0 million Term Loan, \$25.0 million drawn on the Revolving Facility and \$75.0 million of cash.
 Details of the SIB are described in note 12 to our 2015 audited consolidated financial statements.
-During the first quarter of 2016, we made a scheduled quarterly principal repayment of \$6.2 million under the Term Loan.
 We also borrowed an additional \$40.0 million under the Revolving Facility in the first quarter of 2016 in order to fund the share repurchases under our 2016 NCIB, and to pre-fund the \$30.0 million PSR discussed above.
-We currently intend to repay this \$40.0 million within the next twelve months.
+During the second quarter of 2016, we made a scheduled quarterly principal repayment of \$6.25 million under the Term Loan (first half of 2016 - \$12.5 million), and a repayment of \$10.0 million under the Revolving Facility.
+We currently intend to repay the remaining \$55.0 million outstanding under the Revolving Facility within the next twelve months.